chandhanu/Automated-Remote-FileSystem-Monitor-System/README.md

 - Ensure that the SMTP server and SFTP server configurations are correct in the `.env` file.
 - Make sure that the required Python libraries are installed.
 - Check any error messages printed to the console for clues on what might be going wrong.
+- Use DEBUG Flag, set it to create and monitor logs

+## Additional usage
+- use `create_spreadsheet` function to generate exporting formats, that will be stored in @project/{YYYY}/{MM-DD}/files

 ## Contributing
 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.